Guillaumecoi/Markdown-Use-Case-Manager/README.md

 - **Extended Metadata** - Comprehensive metadata including personas, prerequisites, business value, acceptance criteria, and more
 - **Interactive CLI** - User-friendly interactive mode with guided workflows
 - **Use Case Dependencies** - Reference and link related use cases for traceability
+- **Multiple Storage Backends** - Choose between TOML files or SQLite database for use case storage

 ## Getting Started